rokudev/scenegraph-master-sample/Documentation/00-overview.md

 After watching a lesson, finish the tasks in the **Resources** section before moving on to the next lesson.
 Tasks can include signing up for required Roku accounts, downloading and testing the sample channel accompanying the lesson, and reading developer documentation.

 You can also read the documents in the **Related** documentation to learn more about the specific SceneGraph components, BrightScript code, and tools discussed in the video.

-## Where to discuss the video lesson or the course in general

-If you have questions while taking the course, go to the [Roku Developer Forum](https://go.roku.com/wMoGr9zx-) and post comments in the dedicated thread created just for the course.
-Feel free to participate in the discussion thread and reply to posts based on what you've learned from the course.